tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/单聊消息相关回调/发单聊消息之后回调_intl_en.md

 ## Feature Description

-This API is used by the app backend to view users' one-to-one messages in real time, including:
+This API is used by the app backend to operate users' one-to-one messages in real time, including:
 - Records one-to-one messages in real time, for example, by recording a log or synchronizing the messages to other systems.
 - Collects statistics on one-to-one messages, for example, in terms of the number of users or the number of messages.